 - Projection of the phosphene on a person standing = possibility of transmission of brain rhythms.

-In conclusion: The phosphene is a subtle energy emanating from the brain and whose rhythms can be transmitted from one person to another.
+In conclusion: The phosphene is a subtle energy emanating from the brain whose rhythms can be transmitted from one person to another.

 7 - What is the phenic system?

-The phenes are the physiological intermediaries between the physical senses and the corresponding spiritual senses which, once awakened, provoke the perception of energies, events or intangible universes, i.e., not perceptible to the physical senses.
-Until today, the spiritual universe was considered as strictly hypothetical because the tools used in scientific research, which are only extensions of physical perception, are not adapted to the detection of energies of a non-physical nature.
+The phenes are the physiological intermediaries between the physical senses and the corresponding spiritual senses which, once awakened, provoke the perception of energies, events, or intangible universes, i.e., not perceptible to the physical senses.
+Until today, the spiritual universe was considered strictly hypothetical because the tools used in scientific research, which are only extensions of physical perception, are not adapted to the detection of energies of a non-physical nature.

-Nevertheless, using a different process and methods which are just as scientific, everyone can now discover this ‟new” dimension possessed by all individuals.
+Nevertheless, using a different process and other methods which are just as scientific, everyone can now discover this ‟new” dimension possessed by all individuals.

 The phenic system, when stimulated, triggers the perception of spiritual planes that traditions call ‟the beyond”, ‟invisible worlds” or ‟subtle planes”.

-The equivalent of the phosphene exists for all the other physical senses, to which one must add the sense of balance, the properties of the skeleton, muscular activity, breathing and the perception of time.
+The equivalent of the phosphene exists for all the other physical senses, to which one must add the sense of balance, the properties of the skeleton, muscular activity, breathing, and the perception of time.